aws-samples/amazon-neptune-samples/investment-analysis-on-edgar-using-vss/README.md

 |-------|---------|----------------------------------|-------|------------|----------------|-------|-----------|---------|-------|------|
 | 1     | 1007295 | BRIDGES INVESTMENT MANAGEMENT INC | 13F-HR | 20231024   | ABBOTT LABS COM | COM   | 002824100 | 2005279 | 20705 | SH   |

-This table includes critical information such as the company's Central Index Key (CIK), the holding company name (HOLDER), the form type (FORM), the date the form was filed (DATE_FILED), the holding details (HOLDING), the class of shares (CLASS), the Committee on Uniform Securities Identification Procedures number (CUSIP), the value of the holding (VALUE), the quantity of shares (QTY), and the type of security (TYPE)【128†source】.
+This table includes critical information such as the company's Central Index Key (CIK), the holding company name (HOLDER), the form type (FORM), the date the form was filed (DATE_FILED), the holding details (HOLDING), the class of shares (CLASS), the Committee on Uniform Securities Identification Procedures number (CUSIP), the value of the holding (VALUE), the quantity of shares (QTY), and the type of security (TYPE).

 ## Preprocessed Knowledge Graph

 For your convenience, we have already prepared the processed and ready-to-use EDGAR Knowledge Graph, which is stored at:

-`s3://aws-neptune-customer-samples-us-east-1/sample-datasets/gremlin/edgar/`
+`s3://aws-neptune-customer-samples-{REGION-NAME}/sample-datasets/gremlin/edgar/`

 ## Steps to Spin Up the Demo